folio-org/raml-module-builder/doc/upgrading.md

 ## Version 29

-* RMB-497 removed PostgresClient.join methods .
-It also deprecaated all
+* RMB-497 removed PostgresClient.join methods.
+It also deprecates all
   PostgresClient.get methods taking where-clause strings.
 Module users should use Criterion or CQLWrapper instead to construct queries.
+  Remove Criterion.selects2String, Criterion.from2String .
+  Remove Criteria.setJoinON, Criteria.isJoinON .

 ## Version 28